Best electric mountain bikes – the top-rated e-MTBs we've tested

 For more, see Guy's full Mondraker Crafty XR review.

-9. Best utility bike
+9. Best electric utility mountain bike

 The THRON2 is part trail bike, part utility bike (Image credit: GuyKesTV)